steinlab-bonn/Octaflow-II-Control-App/README.md

 # Octaflow II Control App V1.0
-by Michael Rabenstein (February 2021)
+by Michael Rabenstein (October 2021)

 About:
 The Octaflow II Control App is a user written alternative to the official control software.
 Therefore, the usage is at your own risk.
-It is written and tested using MATLAB R2020b on a PC using Windows 10 (64 bit) as operating system.
+It is written and tested using MATLAB R2021b on a PC using Windows 10 (64 bit) as operating system.
 Octaflow II ™ is a trademark of ALA Scientific Instruments, Inc., Farmingdale, NY, USA.
 Usage of the compiled app is only allowed with the Octaflow II™ system or other devices with Cypress controllers.